-So much thought and planning had gone into Sarah and Andrews’s big day that we witnessed (much to the delight of children and adults alike) a bubble machine, croquet, cricket and giant badminton.
-I have to admit it is the first time I have seen everyone on the cricket pitch play with a pint in one hand.
+So much thought and planning had gone into Sarah and Andrews’s big day.
+We witnessed (much to the delight of children and adults alike) a bubble machine, croquet, cricket and giant badminton.
+I have to admit it is the first time I have seen everyone on the cricket pitch play with a pint in hand.
 Nothing is quite as obscure as watching two ladies in giant hats with giant racquets hitting a giant shuttle cock about the place.

 Clock Barn Wedding Breakfast Photographs

-A nursery was organised for the smaller guests and Sarah and Andrew were greeted into their wedding breakfast with a standing ovation.
+A nursery was organised for the smaller guests.
+Next Sarah and Andrew were greeted into their wedding breakfast with a standing ovation.

 Once well fed on the tasty treats of Galloping Gourmet the guests were treated to some truly tear jerking and side-splitting speeches.
-Andrew’s best man presented a video of embarrassing photographs from the past and a marryoke video of friends and family singing along.
+Andrew’s best man presented a video of embarrassing photographs from the past.
+He included a marryoke video of friends and family singing along.

 Clock Barn Wedding Evening Reception Photographs

 Outside the Willie Austin Band had set up.
-They were surrounded by still chuckling guests as Sarah and Andrew took to the dance floor for their first dance.
-With such a talented band playing it wasn’t long before everyone had joined, throwing shapes to a variety of rock and roll classics.
+They were surrounded by guests as Sarah and Andrew took to the dance floor for their first dance.
+With such a talented band playing it wasn’t long before everyone had joined.
+Guests threw shapes to a variety of rock and roll classics.

-Yet another loving touch to the day saw Sarah have a formal dance with her father.
+Yet another loving touch to the day saw Sarah have a dance with her father.
 Again to be joined by a room filling crowd.
 In the background we could hear the clinks of cheers coming from the bar area.
-The sweet table was heavily ‘investigated’ and instead of a signing book a ‘signing table’ stood for guests to write a message upon.
+The sweet table was heavily ‘investigated’.
+Instead of a signing book a ‘signing table’ stood for guests to write a message upon.